22 National Parks And Reserves To Visit in Israel

 Israel has around 400 nature reserves and 115 national parks.
 The most popular reserves located in Galilee region such as Achziv, Meron, Nahal Ayun, Carmel, Tavor.
-The bulk of others can be found in the Golan Heights (Yehudia, Meshushim, Hamat Gader) and in the Southern regions between Beer Sheva and Eilat, along Dead Sea shore (Ein Gedi, Mitspe Shalem).
+Golan Heights is home to a bulk of others (Yehudia, Meshushim, Hamat Gader).
+If you find yourself in the Southern areas between Beer Sheva and Eilat or near Dead Sea shore make sure to visit Ein Gedi and Mitspe Shalem.

 NATIONAL PARKS IN THE GALILEE REGION AND THE GOLAN HEIGHTS